 Some people may be able to wear ordinary shoes while others may need specially fitted footwear.

-After you leave the hospital, contact your doctor if any of the following occurs: Bleeding or discharge from your incision(s).
-This may show up as staining of your cast.Signs of infection, including fever and chillsIncreasing or severe pain that is not relieved by your pain medicineCough, shortness of breath, chest pain, or severe nausea and vomitingNumbness, tingling, or discoloration in the foot
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Bleeding or discharge from your incision(s).
+This may show up as staining of your castSigns of infection, including fever and chillsIncreasing or severe pain that is not relieved by your pain medicationCough, shortness of breath, chest pain, or severe nausea and vomitingNumbness, tingling, or discoloration in the foot

 Arthritis of the foot and ankle: arthrodesis.
-American Academy of Orthopaedic Surgeons website.
+Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at:

 Daniels TR.
 Ankle arthrodesis.
 Canadian Orthopaedic Association website.
 Available at: